I hate school! I thought it would be a great year, what a joke. It doesn’t matter what courses I’m taking I’m still me.

 Which brings us to my ultimate purpose in writing this blog post.
 I am deeply apprehensive about the new Trek series set to premiere this year, Star Trek: Discovery.
 We all know it’ll be a shit show because how can it not be?
 The producers have already admitted that they are redesigning the Klingons yet again, because hey, if the Klingons need anything it’s even more confusion regarding their turtle heads, or lack thereof.

 I’m not reading up too much about Discovery in order to avoid spoilers, so I can’t say much about it yet except to say that yes, I will of course be watching it.
 I’ve even started rewatching TNG in an effort to get back into that Trek mood, and so far it’s working.
-The early episodes are so amusing that I’ve started recapping them, which I will start posting here soon.
-And I might as well recap Discovery as well.
-Hopefully it won’t be too painful, but only time will tell.
 I’m very much worried about what Discovery will do to a franchise that has already taken way too many hits, but two things are certain: I will absolutely love it and absolutely hate it.

 Feeling oppressed by the confines of your office on a beautiful day?
 The solution is simply to stare out the window longingly, dreaming of the weekend, which will come and go too soon, without having been fully enjoyed, as you were still stressed out about that big project that’s due on Monday.
 All of this longing and regret is best done in a floral pattern, as it will further emphasize how far away from nature you are, in your office on the 23rd floor.
 Unless of course your office is in the basement, or in a cubicle somewhere, and you don’t even have a window to stare out of, in which case, maybe an animal print will serve you best, to remind you that truly, you are caged, and will never again be free.